h5p/h5p-video/README.md

 ==========

 A simple library that displays a video.
-Useful when users dynamially add videos to other content.
+Useful when users dynamically add videos to other content.

 ## License